Galeos93/ml-interviews-answers/chapter_8/8_2_1_natural_language_processing.md

 > [M] Language models are often referred to as unsupervised learning, but some say its mechanism isn’t that different from supervised learning.
 What are your thoughts?
 Word embeddings.

+Some language models are considered self-supervised learning models, which is a subfield of unsupervised learning.
+For self-supervised learning, we have a weak supervision signal that is obtained from the data, without using any explicit labels.
+For example, in a language learning model, the model has to predict the next word in a sentence given the previous words.
+This task gives the model some feedback which allows it to learn a good representation of the input data.
+So, both supervised and self-supervised learning models have a supervision signal, hence the comparison.

 > [M] Why do we need word embeddings?

+We need word embeddings to encode semantically meaningful information about a word in a numerical way, so it can be introduced to a machine learning model.
+Semantic information describes the meaning of a word.
+Therefore, words that have similar meanings will be closer to each other in the embedding space than those that have completely different meanings.

 > [M] What’s the difference between count-based and prediction-based word embeddings?